Azure Active Directory User Provisioning with SCIM

 4. Click Create to create a new SCIM Integration.

-Configure Provisioning in Azure Active Directory
+Configure Provisioning in Entra ID

-1. Sign in to the Azure portal.
-Select Enterprise Applications, then select All applications.
+1. Sign in to the Microsoft Entra Admin Center portal.

-3. Select the Provisioning tab.
+1. Select the Provisioning tab.

-4. Set the Provisioning Mode to Automatic.
+2. Set the Provisioning Mode to Automatic.

-5. Under the Admin Credentials section, fill in the API URL and API Token fields that you saved for later in Steps 5 and 6 of the Create a SCIM Integration in OpsLevel section.
+3. Under the Admin Credentials section, fill in the API URL and API Token fields that you saved for later in Steps 5 and 6 of the Create a SCIM Integration in OpsLevel section.
 Then press save

 - For Tenant URL, use the SCIM API URL from step 5 above.

-- For Secret Token, use the SCIM API Token from step6 above.
+- For Secret Token, use the SCIM API Token from step 6 above.

-7. In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and select the Send an email notification when a failure occurs check box.
+5. In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and select the Send an email notification when a failure occurs check box.

-8. Select Save.
+6. Select Save.

-3. When you are ready to provision, click Save.
+12. When you are ready to provision, click Save.

 Troubleshooting

-Monitoring your deployment from Azure AD
+Monitoring your deployment from Entra ID

 Once you've configured provisioning, use the following resources to monitor your deployment:

-1. Use the provisioning logs to determine which users have been provisioned successfully or unsuccessfully
+1. Use the provisioning logs to determine which users have been provisioned successfully or unsuccessfully.

-2. Check the progress bar to see the status of the provisioning cycle and how close it is to completion
+2. Check the progress bar to see the status of the provisioning cycle and how close it is to completion.

 3. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
 Learn more about quarantine states here.